nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/ports/ports.md

 By default the follow ports are used by **aya**
 * **26656**
-  - pnp networking port to connect to the tendermint network
+  - pnp networking port to connect to the consensus network
   - On a validator this port needs to be exposed to sentry nodes
   - On a sentry node this port needs to be exposed to the open internet
   - This is the port validators and sentries use to communicate to each other
 - **26657**
-  - Tendermint RPC port.
+  - Consensus RPC port.
   - Some tools, example querying tools, use this port to query blockchain status.
   - You should not directly expose this port.
   - This should be shielded from the open internet.